Hiplife artiste KGee drops 'Kiss' off his debut album

-Ghanaian hiplife/afrobeat artiste KGee has released a new song titled “Kiss” off his debut album known as “Safari”.
+Ghanaian hiplife/afrobeat artiste KGEE has dropped a new song titled “Kiss” off his debut album “Safari”.
+The song which was produced by M.O.G features the afro beats duo, Dope-Nation.

-Speaking on it, KGee said the Kiss song “switches up his flow to match this party rocker and is one of his favourites off the album.”
+Although he has been releasing singles since 2001, Safari is KGee's first album as a solo artist.
+Kgee is one half of the Hiplife pioneering group KGPM.

-“I carefully chose this beat from among several banging beats but this one immediately shouted out and that’s why I selected it,” he added.
+Speaking on the album, KGEE said, “I carefully chose this beat from among several banging beats but this one immediately stood out and that's why I selected it.”

-It may come as a surprise to many, that this is Kgee’s first debut album, as he has been releasing songs since 2001.
-The difference this time around is that he is releasing as a solo artiste rather than as part of a duo.
-KGee is one half of the Hiplife pioneering group KGPM.
+“The Kiss song switches up my flow to match this party rocker and is one of my favourites off the album.”

-On his current album, he explains with excitement that he is looking to take listeners on a joyous journey through Africa, hence the album title Safari.
-This album is invariably imbued with a sense of maturity and “flyboy” braggadocio!
+On his current album, he explains with excitement that he is looking forward to taking listeners on a joyous journey through Africa, hence the album title, “Safari”.
+This album is invariably imbued with a sense of maturity and "flyboy" braggadocio!

 The album opens with the intro "Safari", a spoken word piece, which features Kemet Speaks and was produced by Gigzbeatz.